digital-work-lab/digital-work-lecture/docs/01_drivers_of_change.md

 ## Bergman

 Maslows pyramid of needs
- - idealy work should not be limited to safety: employment, but also address belonging, esteem, self-actualization (pushing ones boundaries)
+ - ideally work should not be limited to safety: employment, but also address belonging, esteem, self-actualization (pushing ones boundaries)

 How would we live if machines/automation/AI do all the work for us?
 -> would we work at all?